-Despite the findings in Section 4.4 showing that the general ranking of the estimated means remains consistent between the two parameterizations, there is an important distinction.
-In the least complex parametrization A, the simultaneous release of information leads to elicited beliefs not statistically distinguishable from the Bayesian posterior.
-This is not the case in the most complex parameterization B, where the simultaneous release of information does not completely align posterior beliefs with Bayesian ones, though it does bring them closer.
+In Section 4.4 we saw that in the low-difficulty parametrization A, the simultaneous release of information leads to elicited beliefs not statistically distinguishable from the Bayesian posterior.
+This is not the case in the high-difficulty parameterization B, where the simultaneous release of information does not completely align posterior beliefs with Bayesian ones, though it does bring them closer.

 In the preceding sections, we highlighted two significant biases that impact belief updating.
-In complex environments, when information is presented simultaneously, by failing to adequately react to the high-accuracy signal, participants tend to under-follow it.
+In difficult environments, when information is presented simultaneously, by failing to adequately react to the high-accuracy signal, participants tend to under-follow it.
 Conversely, we have also observed a pronounced recency bias, whereby participants tend to over-follow the most recent signal.
-With these biases in mind, we explore the possibility of mitigating the complexity bias by releasing information sequentially, with the high-accuracy signal delivered last to utilize the sequencing bias.

-An examination of Figure 9 confirms that in high-complexity environments, Sequential LH treatment yields results closer to the Bayesian posterior compared to the Simultaneous treatment.
-This observation is further supported by posteriors averaged across all rounds presented in Table 5: posteriors in the Sequential LH treatment are not statistically different from the Bayesian level (p-value=0.312).
+With these biases in mind, we explore the possibility of mitigating the difficulty bias by releasing information sequentially, with the high-accuracy signal delivered last to utilize the sequencing bias.
+An examination of Figure 7 confirms that in high-difficulty environments, Sequential LH treatment yields results closer to the Bayesian posterior compared to the Simultaneous treatment.
+This observation is further supported by posteriors averaged across all rounds presented in Table 5: posteriors in the Sequential LH treatment are not statistically different from the Bayesian level, p-value=0.312.

-This analysis suggests that the optimal information release strategy depends on the particular environment.
-In low-complexity settings where signals are generally weighted correctly, simultaneous information release proves to be optimal.
-Conversely, in high-complexity environments where there's a risk of incorrectly weighting signals, leveraging the recency bias can help mitigate this issue.
+Thus, the optimal information release strategy depends on the environment.
+In low-difficulty settings where signals are generally weighted correctly, simultaneous information release proves to be optimal.
+Conversely, in high-difficulty settings where there's a risk of incorrectly weighting signals, leveraging the recency bias can help mitigate this issue.

 Result 8 (Countering Biases).
-The bias arising from sequential information arrival (recency bias) can help mitigate the bias arising from environment complexity (complexity bias).
+The bias arising from sequential information arrival (recency bias) can help mitigate the difficulty bias, which arises from non-linear thinking required to reach the Bayesian posterior.